jgndev/jgndev/README.md

-# 👋 Howdy there, I'm Jeremy Novak
+# 👋 Howdy, I'm Jeremy Novak

 I love to learn something new and use my skills to build cool things.
 As a Maker personality type, I am naturally interested in solving problems and craftsmanship of all kinds.